Odometer Rollback: How to Spot and Prevent Odometer Fraud

 Rise Of Odometer Rollback Fraud: Why Do Dealers Do It?

-Odometer tampering is easy and profitable.
-News headlines of police arresting odometer fraudsters are more common now than ever before, and big corporations have been caught in the act too.
+Odometer tampering is an easy and profitable illegal practice.
+News headlines showing police officers arresting odometer fraudsters are more common now than ever before, and big corporations have been caught in the act too.

 According to the National Highway Traffic Safety Administration (NHTSA), over 450,000 vehicles fitted with illegally altered odometer readings are sold each year.
 The crime costs used car buyers in the U.S. a staggering $1 billion each year.